A range of watercraft, aircraft and other items are available for viewing.

 Lockheed T-33 US Air Force training aircraft.

 West Barretts Tunnel

-On March 2, 1935, the Missouri Pacific’s Scenic Limited, en route to Denver and the West Coast, emerges from the west end of West Barretts Tunnel, now part of the Museum of Transportation site.
+On March 2, 1935, the Missouri Pacific’s Scenic Limited, en route to Denver and the West Coast, emerges from the west end of West Barretts Tunnel, now part of the National Museum of Transportation site.